bkvogel/pfc/README.md

 tail -f debug.log
 ```

-* Image classification experiments involving MLP, 1-block PFC, and residual 2-block PFC models: `run_experiment = 'train_and_evaluate_various_classifier'`
+* Image classification experiments involving MLP, 1-block PFC, and residual 2-block PFC models: `run_experiment = 'run_classifier_pfc_mlp'`
-    - You can go into the function `train_and_evaluate_various_classifier()` and enable/disable individual experiments.
+    - You can go into the function `run_classifier_pfc_mlp()` and enable/disable individual experiments.
 E.g., set `run_mlp_image_classification_experiment = False` etc.
-* Factorized RNN using standard NMF updates on a deterministic sequence memorization task: `run_experiment = 'train_and_evaluate_learning_repeated_sequence'`
+* Factorized RNN using NMF updates only (i.e., without backpropagation) on a deterministic sequence memorization task: `run_experiment = 'run_learning_repeated_sequence'`
-* Factorized RNN using standard NMF learning and inference updates on the Copy Task: `run_experiment = 'train_and_evaluate_copy_task_factorized_rnn'`
+* Factorized RNN using standard NMF updates only (i.e., without backpropagation) on the Copy Task: `run_experiment = 'run_copy_task_factorized_rnn_no_backprop'`
-* Conventional vanilla RNN trained with and without BPTT on the copy task: `run_experiment = 'train_and_evaluate_copy_task_vanilla_rnn'`
+* Vanilla and factorized RNN trained with backpropagation, and either with or without BPTT on the copy task: `run_experiment = 'run_copy_task_rnns_with_backprop'`
-* Factorized and conventional vanilla RNNs on the Sequential MNIST task (uses backprop, with or without BPTT): `run_experiment = 'run_sequential_mnist_rnn_experiments'`
+* Factorized and conventional vanilla RNNs on the Sequential MNIST task with backpropagation, and either with or without BPTT: `run_experiment = 'run_sequential_mnist_rnn_experiments'`
 * Factorized RNNs on the Sequential MNIST task using only NMF learning and inference updates (no backprop): `run_experiment = 'sequential_mnist_factorized_rnn_conventional_nmf'`

 ### Source separation on  MUSDB18

-Since the source separation experiment requires some additional dependencies, it is separated into another script: `train_mss.py`.
+Since the source separation experiment requires some additional dependencies, it is separated into another script: `run_source_separation.py`.
 To run it, you will need to install the following extra dependencies and download the dataset.

 Install additional dependencies: